The Technological Invasion in Cannabis Cultivation

 Increasing market demand and challenges in farming cannabis crops have prompted farms to seek technological upgrades to improve cultivation.
 Introducing robotics and artificial intelligence (AI) in Cannabis cultivation is having a massive impact on its production processes.

-For cultivation, the use of tech has improved output and quality in a number of ways.
+Related to cultivation, the use of tech has improved output and quality in a number of ways.
 Firstly, the crops are healthier.
 It has also made planting, monitoring, and harvesting more efficient.
 Companies are also integrating high tech into other stages of the production processes, from seed to delivery and right through to methods of consumption.

 Why AI is a Game-Changer

 Despite the upfront costs, high-tech saves growers money and increases output.
 With more states legalizing the use of cannabis, farmers benefit from a consistent product and improved yield.
 According to the Grand View Research Report, the "growing legalization and the adoption of marijuana for the treatment of chronic diseases are the key factors driving the growth of the market".
 Dependability is critical for growers.
-Farmers are reinvesting profits to introduce technology that improves the production process and resultant crops to satisfy market demand.
+Farmers are reinvesting profits to introduce technology that will improve the production process and resultant crops in order to satisfy market demand.

 One advantage of the technological invasion of cannabis farming is it provides solutions to the planting environment issues.
 One solution is well-monitored indoor farming; this avoids many of the challenges of outdoor farming.
 From environmental challenges to the risk of cross-pollination, choosing indoor farming controls many key factors in producing cannabis.